The Order had been Given

 Esther was faced with a choice.
 She very easily and understandably could have ignored her cousin’s rebuke.
 Instead, she allowed Mordecai’s words to sink deep into her soul.
 She chose courage.
 She set aside her thoughts of comfort and risked everything while trusting God’s equipping…. for such a time as this.
 And because she did, her actions changed the course of history and saved her people.

 Have you ever been tapped for an Esther assignment?
 An assignment that looms large.
-An assignment for which you lack confidence?
+One for which you lack confidence?
 An assignment that you cannot even see a victorious outcome?
-An assignment that you didn’t especially choose, but it chose you?
+And one you didn’t especially choose, but it chose you?

 Ian moves home, again.